-This Quarterly Report on Form 10-Q contains forward-looking statements.
-In some cases, you can identify these statements by forward-looking words such as "believe," "may," "will," "estimate," "continue," "intend," "could," "would," "project," "plan," "expect," or similar expressions, or the negative or plural of these words or expressions.
+This Annual Report on Form 10-K contains forward-looking statements.
+In some cases, you can identify these statements by forward-looking words such as "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "could," "would," "project," "plan," "expect," or similar expressions, or the negative or plural of these words or expressions.
 These forward-looking statements include statements concerning the following:

-- our plans to develop and commercialize our product candidates; - the initiation, timing, progress and results of our current and future clinical trials and our research and development programs; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to successfully acquire or in-license additional product candidates on reasonable terms; - our ability to maintain and establish collaborations or obtain additional funding; - our ability to obtain regulatory approval of our current and future product candidates; - · our expectations regarding the potential market size and the rate and degree of market acceptance of such product candidates; - · our ability to fund our working capital requirements and expectations regarding the sufficiency of our capital resources; - the implementation of our business model and strategic plans for our business and product candidates; - our intellectual property position and the duration of our patent rights; - developments or disputes concerning our intellectual property or other proprietary rights; - our failure to remediate the material weakness in our internal control over financial reporting; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to compete in the markets we serve; - the impact of government laws and regulations; - developments relating to our competitors and our industry; and - the factors that may impact our financial results.
+- our plans to develop and commercialize our product candidates; - the initiation, timing, progress and results of our current and future clinical trials and our research and development programs; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to successfully acquire or in-license additional product candidates on reasonable terms; - our ability to maintain and establish collaborations or obtain additional funding; - our ability to obtain regulatory approval of our current and future product candidates; - our expectations regarding the potential market size and the rate and degree of market acceptance of such product candidates; - our ability to fund our working capital requirements and expectations regarding the sufficiency of our capital resources; - the implementation of our business model and strategic plans for our business and product candidates; - our intellectual property position and the duration of our patent rights; - developments or disputes concerning our intellectual property or other proprietary rights; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to compete in the markets we serve; - the impact of government laws and regulations; - developments relating to our competitors and our industry; and - the factors that may impact our financial results.